-For brevity, Wansight Sensor is sometimes referred to as the Sensor, and Wansight Console as the Console.
+For the sake of brevity, Wansight Sensor is sometimes referred to as the Sensor, and Wansight Console as the Console.

 Choosing a Method of Traffic Monitoring

 This chapter describes the traffic monitoring technologies supported by Wansight Sensor.

 There are four Wansight Sensor "flavors" that differ only in the way they obtain traffic information: